 All of our products are used by semiconductor manufacturers in conjunction with ATE in the testing of ICs.
 Consequently, the results of operations for each product segment are generally affected by the same factors.
 Separate discussions and analyses for each product segment would be repetitive and obscure any unique factors that affected the results of operations of our different product segments.
-The discussion and analysis that follows, therefore, is presented on a consolidated basis for the Company as a whole and includes discussion of factors unique to each product segment where significant to an understanding of each such business.
+The discussion and analysis that follows, therefore, is presented on a consolidated basis and includes discussion of factors unique to each product segment where significant to an understanding of that segment.